1. Home

 • Abdomen: Tighten your belly as if someone is going to punch you, then let your belly go slack.
 Feel a spread of warmth throughout your entire torso.

 4. Tense and relax your arms.
-Make a fist with both hands, tightening your biceps, triceps and forearms.
+Make a fist with both hands, tightening your biceps, triceps, and forearms.
 Let the tension go, leaving arms that are hanging loose and heavy at your side.

 5. Legs are last.
 Point your toes to the ceiling, tighten your thighs and calves at the same time, before letting all of the tension go.
 Feel the last bits of tension draining from your whole body, out through your legs and into the ground.

-2. After two weeks, you may no longer need to tense the muscles first.
+Take it to the next level.
+After two weeks, you may no longer need to tense the muscles first.
 Just focus on each body part, actively relaxing the muscles.

-3. Once you are proficient in the exercises, you can start to use them whenever you feel tense.
+Road test it.
+Once you are proficient in the exercises, you can start to use them whenever you feel tense.
 Monitor your tension level throughout the day.
 If you feel yourself tightening, take a few deep breaths, think the word “relax,” and encourage your body to return to a state of relaxation.